flashashen/no-YOU-talk-to-the-hand/README.md

 - *Keeps your tunnels up* when they should be up
 - *Organizes your tunnels* with a single, simple, YAML configuration
 - *Enters passwords for you* as needed ([sshpass](https://gist.github.com/arunoda/7790979) required for now)
-- Supports *multiple root VPNs*.
+- Supports *multiple VPNs (roots)*.
 Have different vpns that require separate tunnels?
 Define them in one place and only tunnels dependent on the vpn that is up are established
 - Supports any number of *simultaneous tunnels* (thanks to [sshuttle](https://github.com/sshuttle/sshuttle) )
 - Supportes *nested dependencies*.
 For example: (qa_db, prod_db) -- depends --> (corp_private) -- depends --> (corp_vpn)